joseASC6/PPP_loan_analysis/README.md

 1. Loan-to-GDP Ratio: Measures the proportion of PPP loans relative to the economic output of counties and states.
     * Ratio to compare the total loan amount allocated vs GDP by county and states
     * (Total Loan Amount / GDP) * 100
-2. Industry Impact Ratio: Compares the proportion of loans given to an industry relative to its economic contribution.
+2. Nice to have: Industry Impact Ratio: Compares the proportion of loans given to an industry relative to its economic contribution.
     * (Loan Amount to Industry / Total Loan Amount) / (Industry GDP / Total GDP)
-3. Rural vs. Urban Loan Allocation: Assesses the balance of loan distribution between rural and urban areas.
-    * (Rural Loan Amount / Total Loan Amount) / (Rural Population / Total Population)

 ### Functional Requirements
 #### Business Intelligence Use Cases: